kiraleos/dissertation/src/dissertation.md

 # Introduction

-## Object
+## Object, Purpose, and Objectives

 This dissertation primarily addresses the critical issue of accurate galaxy redshift estimation.
 Galaxy redshifts are pivotal in modern astronomy, providing crucial insights into cosmic distances, universe evolution, and more.
 The topic is of significant interest and relevance within the field.

-## Purpose and Objectives

 The main goal of this dissertation is to advance galaxy redshift estimation by applying advanced machine learning techniques, specifically Convolutional Neural Networks (CNNs).
 The objective is evaluating the performance and accuracy of a trained CNN model in predicting galaxy redshifts with the aim to understand the practical applications of this model in astronomical research.

+The contribution of this work lies in advancing knowledge within the field of galaxy redshift estimation.
+By applying state-of-the-art machine learning techniques, we aim to provide an innovative approach to predicting galaxy redshifts, potentially improving accuracy and efficiency in astronomy.

 ## Methodology

 The methodology of this dissertation involves designing, training, and evaluating the performance of a trained Convolutional Neural Network (CNN).
 The CNN is trained on a dataset of galaxy spectra sourced from the European Space Agency's Gaia mission which came already preprocessed and cleaned, ready for model training.
 The CNN is then trained on the dataset and evaluated on a test set of galaxy spectra.

 For the actual implementation of the CNN, the Python programming language was used, along with the Keras deep learning library.

-## Innovation

-The contribution of this work lies in advancing knowledge within the field of galaxy redshift estimation.
-By applying state-of-the-art machine learning techniques, we aim to provide an innovative approach to predicting galaxy redshifts, potentially improving accuracy and efficiency in astronomy.

 ## Structure